ADD-Faun/rpsTest/README.md

   - Displays images to show the user and computer choices.
   - Cycles through images of rock, paper and scissors to imitate what people say when they play in real life.
   - Images are cycled through with a final question mark image for suspence before showing the choices.
+  Cycle speed was set so the user sees each image but does not get board.
-  - Player & computer choices are displayed and an alert tells the if they won, lost or drew.
+  - Player & computer choices are displayed and an alert tells them if they won, lost or drew.
   - Alert tells them what choices they made and if they lost tells them which choice could of won.

 ![Alert Game Area](assets/images/alert-game-area-readme.png)